mixer/developer-docs/pages/02.reference/04.webhooks/landing.md

     "renewUrl": "https://mixer.com/api/v1/hooks/875829e3-52c5-4976-a053-2861d8c3bc79/renew"
 }
 ```
 We provide several other APIs you can use to manage your registered webhooks.
-You can read more about them in our API docs here.
+You can read more about them in our API docs in the [REST Reference](/rest/index.html#hooks).

 ## Available Events
 The available events to register for web hooks match our constellation live events.
 To see a list of available events.
 Please checkout the live events section of our constellation reference [here](/reference/constellation/events/live)